 The incipient Alliance for Multilateralism comes at a pivotal moment, but its ambiguous identity represents a potential stumbling block.

 Each Friday, I look at what the presidential challengers are saying about foreign policy.
-This week: U.S. leadership in the world; the wisdom of making campaign donors ambassadors; and early voting b…
+This week: the National Defense Authorization Act, Latin America, and climate change.

 December 2, 2019Cybersecurity

 Incipient cyber norms will not become established principles of conduct overnight.

 November 25, 2019Election 2020

 Update: Deval Patrick announced on February 12, 2020, that he was ending his campaign for president.
 Deval Patrick is testing the accuracy of the old saying, “Better late than never.”
 Last Decembe…

 Achieving strategic autonomy will require Europeans to develop a coherent strategic culture, reach agreement on priorities, and reassure U.S. leaders that greater autonomy is complementary to NATO. …

 European leaders are championing multilateral cooperation as the United States continues its turn away from global leadership.

 November 15, 2019Election 2020